tonellolab/MIND-neural-decoder/README.md

 This repository contains the official TensorFlow implementation of the following paper:

-MIND: Maximum Mutual Information Based Neural Decoder : TO ADD
+MIND: Maximum Mutual Information Based Neural Decoder - https://arxiv.org/abs/2205.07061

 If you use the repository for your experiments, please cite the paper.